ipdgc/GP2-pathway-enrichment-pipeline/README.md

 ### Workflow Summary

-### PD_LRRK2_hackathon.ipynb
-1. Setting up
+1. Setting up and importing summary statistics
-2. Preparing clinical files
+2. Formatting summary statistics for FUMA
-3. Genetic QC
+3. Using WebGestaltR
-4. Heritability
-5. Genetic risk score

-### runs_of_homozygosity.ipynb
-1. Setting up
-2. Quality control
-3. Runs of homozygosity

 <p align="right">(<a href="#readme-top">back to top</a>)</p>